engineering-organization/gha-actions/README.md

 ---

 ## Security & Audit Notes
-- All actions are attributed to the **GitHub App**, not a user account.
+- All actions are attributed to the GitHub App, not a user account.
-- A **new installation token is generated for every run** (tokens are not reused).
+- A new installation token is generated for every run (tokens are not reused).
-- Only a **hashed token fingerprint** is logged for debugging purposes.
+- Only a hashed token fingerprint is logged for debugging purposes.
 - Required secrets (`APP_ID`, `APP_PRIVATE_KEY`) must be provided by the calling repository.

-These workflows are intended to illustrate **least-privilege access, clear system identity, and improved auditability** compared to PAT-based automation.
+These workflows are intended to illustrate least-privilege access, clear system identity, and improved auditability compared to PAT-based automation.